 There is still a lot of misinformation about using molasses in compost and tea.
 Molasses is almost pure carbon.
 Sugar is an energy food, and has very little value in exponential microbial reproduction which requires nitrogen in PROTEIN form.

-And of course you know that putting too much food in the water can keep the water from reaching the MINIMUM 6ppm level.
+And of course you know that putting too much food in the water can keep the water from reaching the MINIMUM 8ppm level.

 Yes, it takes a HIGH LEVEL of oxygen to reproduce microbes in vitro.
 More oxygen than it takes for fish to survive in an aquarium tank powered by a dinky airstone aerator dropped into a 5-gallon bucket.
 If the water does not contain MORE than 6 ppm (6 mg/l) of DISSOLVED oxygen, exponential reproduction of microbes will not happen, and you'll mostly breed anaerobic microbes, many of which can be pathogenic ('bad guys').

 How does one determine if the compost tea has at least 6 ppm dissolved O2 in it?
-A dissolved oxygen meter.
-A hand-held unit can be purchased for $400 - the best ones are in the $1,200 range.
-It is also necessary to monitor water temperature and pH in tea.
+With a dissolved oxygen meter.
+A hand-held unit can be purchased for $300 - the best ones are in the $800 range.
+It is also necessary to monitor water temperature and pH in the tea.

 And remember the primary issue.
-Compost tea is made with compost.
-And the tea made with the compost will NEVER be any better than the quality of the compost you start with.
+Compost tea should ONLY be made with the highest grade of AGED compost.
+NO tea will EVER be any better than the quality of the compost microbiology you start with.

-Even if you started with tea-quality compost, if you just fill a sock or bag with the compost and drop it into a tank to steep - the microbes are going to stay in the compost.
-In case you didn't know, microbes make a sticky substance (exudate) so they stick to what they grow on; may have a 'suction cup' rear end; or the likes of 'tendrils'.
+Even if you started with tea-quality compost, if you just fill a sock or 400-mesh bag with the compost and drop it into a tank to steep - the microbes are going to stay put in the compost.
+Microbes make a sticky substance (exudation) so they stick to what they grow on; may have a 'suction cup' rear end; or the likes of 'tendrils'.

-Unless the microbes get violently SHAKEN into the open water, outside the containment, exponential reproduction is simply not going to occur - even with the right kinds and amounts of foods - unless you brew for several days.
+Unless the microbes get violently SHAKEN into the open water, outside the containment, exponential reproduction is simply not going to occur - even with the right kinds and amounts of foods - even if you brew at 8ppm+ for several days.

 The word 'violent' pertains to a microbe perspective.
 The other word used is 'agitated'.
 As in forced away from where they were stuck.
-Forcing air and water THROUGH the bag that holds the compost is one of the keys to successful tea brewing - mainly because you would not be willing to sit at tank-edge and constantly squeeze a bag of compost for many hours.
+Forcing air and water THROUGH the bag that holds the compost is one way to achieve a successful brew - mainly because you would not be willing to sit at tank-edge and constantly squeeze a bag of compost in the bubbling water, for many hours.